ibm-cloud-docs/vpc/instance_metadata_vpc_get_metadata.md

 For detailed information and examples of the API calls described in this topic, see the [Metadata service Beta API reference](/apidocs/vpc-metadata-beta).

 Windows users have additional requirements to access and use the metadata service.
 For information, see [Setting up windows servers for using the metadata service](/docs/vpc?topic=vpc-imd-windows-configuration).
-{: note}
+{:note}

 ## Retrieve instance metadata from your running virtual server instance
 {: #imd-retrieve-instance-data}

-You can get instance metadata about the instance initialization and data, SSH keys, and placement groups in which an instance is included.
+Use the instance metadata service to get metadata about the instance, initialization information, SSH keys, and placement groups.

 ### Retrieve instance initialization information
 {: #imd-retrieve-initialization-data}